ai4eu/interfaces/README.md

 # How to contribute

 * Make a branch for your suggested new interface or for your suggested interface change.
-* Do not forget to add you to the list of authors and to add your interface to README.md.
+* Do not forget to add your interface to the list at the end of this file ([README.md]).
 * Create a Pull Request against master and suggest at least one reviewer.
 * If you are a member of the consortium and have merge permissions for this repository, depending on the situation you might merge the Pull Request yourself.

   - Lack of criticism and lack of reactions to your Pull Request for a few days could be a good reason to publish the content instead of waiting.
-  - Please respect others.
+  - Please be respectful of other opinions.

 # Action items